 SPEND AN AFTERNOON in Torrevieja's Parque del Molino del Agua.
-This hidden gem offers an opportunity to take a walk through a majestic pine forest, enjoy a picnic in the shade of mature trees, and stroll through the spectacular sand dunes that fringe La Mata's Blue Flag golden sandy beach.
+This hidden gem offers an opportunity to walk through a majestic pine forest, enjoy a picnic in the shade of mature trees, and stroll through the spectacular sand dunes that fringe La Mata's Blue Flag golden sandy beach.

-Torrevieja is home to some of the most exquisite and well preserved natural spaces in this part of Spain, and the Parque del Molino del Agua is one of our favourite places to visit.
+Torrevieja is home to some of the most exquisite and well-preserved natural spaces in this part of Spain, and the Parque del Molino del Agua is one of our favourite places to visit.

 Located within Torrevieja's northern enclave, the park encompasses the better part of 43 acres (172,000 square metres) of beautifully conserved natural woodland.